hi9105/Azure-ML-Pipeline-Deployment/README.md

 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screenshots required to demonstrate key steps.

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+Link to a screen recording of the project in action : https://youtu.be/3Yh48B21VeI

+The screencast demonstrate:

+- Working deployed ML model endpoint
+- Deployed Pipeline
+- Available AutoML Model
+- Successful API requests to the endpoint with a JSON payload

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.